“A little consideration, a little thought for others, makes all the difference.” -Eeyore (Winnie the Pooh)

 Engage children in small acts of kindness

 Have your children participate in small acts of kindness from an early age.
 Simply picking up another child’s pencil off the floor and handing it to them with a smile is an act of kindness.
-Saving coins in a jar or tzedakah box and donating them when it’s full is kindness.
+Saving coins in a jar or penny bank and donating them when it’s full is kindness.
 The importance of being kind is not “a one-time a year around the holidays” occasion but an everyday act.
-For tons of great and creative activities that will help bring home the idea kindness to your kids, check out the website www.kidsactivities.net.

-Just as we are not always our best selves your child will not always rise to the occasion and do a kind act.
-However learning what kindness is and how to be kind will serve them well for a lifetime.
+Just as we are not always our best selves, your child will not always rise to the occasion and do a kind act.
+However, learning what kindness is and how to be kind will serve them well for a lifetime.
 The following poem demonstrates the importance of a simple smile.
 It is the small things that make all the difference.
 While we are all wearing masks outside, try a friendly wave instead!

 Smiling is infectious; you catch it like the flu.